×

 When we asked people living in La Libertad about club and activities where newcomers can meet others, they responded:

 "Expats in La Libertad often join clubs and activities such as language exchange groups, book clubs, and outdoor activities like hiking and beach trips.
 Expats can also meet people by attending local events such as festivals, concerts, and art exhibitions.
 Additionally, many expats find it helpful to join online forums and social media groups related to their interests, as well as local expat groups.
-Finally, expats can also meet people by simply exploring the city and talking to locals in cafes, parks, and other public spaces," wrote one member in La Libertad.
+Finally, expats can also meet people by simply exploring the city and talking to locals in cafes, parks, and other public spaces," explained one expat living in La Libertad, El Salvador.

 William Russell